Sponsor and status

 Length: 2 pages

-This resolution was introduced on April 10, 2014, in a previous session of Congress, but was not enacted.
+This resolution was introduced on April 10, 2014, in a previous session of Congress, but it did not receive a vote.

 Apr 10, 2014